Snuff box reputed to be that of Mayer Amschel Rothschild

 The collection of snuff boxes of Ferdinand de Rothschild (1838-1898) was consistent with his passion for the French decorative arts of the period.
 He may also have been inspired to build on a collection begun by his father, Anselm, from whom Ferdinand inherited six very fine boxes decorated by the van Blarenberghes, a Dutch family who worked in France.

 Purchasing mainly through London dealers, he acquired many more boxes with van Blarenberghe illustrations.
-Two of these represent the unveiling of the equestrian statue on the place Louis XV in 1763, which are recognised as masterpieces.
+Two of these represent the unveiling of the equestrian statue on the Place Louis XV (now the Place de la Concorde) in 1763, which are recognised as masterpieces.
 The van Blarenberghe snuffboxes were remarkable for their high level of detail, often including hundreds, sometimes thousands of figures in one scene.
 Among them were contemporary events, country and port scenes, moral tales and scenes from popular operas and plays of the day.